-The proposed interior improvements involve demolishing walls that previously separated two of the suites and construction of new demising walls to create rooms specifically for "back-of-house" areas including a kitchenette (employee break room), storage, and office.
-The proposed retail sales area is an open floor plan including a check-in/lobby area located towards the entrance along Harbor Boulevard.
-The service area is where in-store sales take place.
-Below is a floor area summary of the 2,157-square-foot tenant space.
+The proposed interior improvements involve the construction of new demising walls to create new rooms on the first floor, mainly for "back-of-house" areas including product storage, office, employee break room, and a product receiving area.
+The proposed retail sales area is an open floor plan including a waiting/reception area located towards the front entrance.
+A new glass divider wall would separate the lobby from the retail sales area.
+The stairs to the second floor are proposed to be reconstructed and reoriented away from the customer area.
+Customers would be prohibited from accessing the second floor.
+Below is a floor area summary of the 3,578-square-foot tenant space.